SPT-3G D1: A Measurement of Secondary Cosmic Microwave Background Anisotropy Power: Parameter constraints

 We compare the posteriors on the kSZ and tSZ power from these data and the ACT DR6 chains in Fig.~\ref{fig:szact}.
 Neither work has masked galaxy clusters.
 Both datasets show a similar degeneracy between the kSZ and tSZ power (where an increase in kSZ power can be balanced by a decrease in tSZ power).
 While the ACT and SPT-3G 1D posteriors for both the kSZ and tSZ power agree reasonably due to this degeneracy, the SPT-3G data prefer more overall SZ power at $\ell=3000$, especially in the Agora template fits.
 An investigation of the agreement at other multipoles and of whether these shifts are related to the different foreground models between these analyses is beyond the scope of this work.

-As shown by the black line in the left panel of Fig.~\ref{fig:szspectra}, the recovered tSZ power in the G15 power-law SZ fit peaks at relatively small angular scales.
-The preferred peak of the tSZ power spectrum is at $\ell\sim4500$, i.e. at smaller angular scales than the Agora or Shaw tSZ templates.
-These results are in tension with the best-fit tSZ spectrum for the ACT DR6 power spectra \citep{louis25}, which peaks at $\ell\sim 1500$ and falls towards higher $\ell$.
-On the other hand, the power law fit for the kSZ power is flat across these angular scales, as shown by the black line in the right panel of the figure.
-The recovered shape is consistent with the kSZ template used by G15.
+As shown by the black line in the left panel of Fig.~\ref{fig:szspectra}, the recovered tSZ power in the G15 power-law SZ fit is very similar to the Shaw tSZ template and peaks at $\ell\sim 2600$.
+This result suggests a tSZ spectrum peaking at smaller angular scales than then the best-fit tSZ spectrum for the ACT DR6 power spectra \citep{louis25}, which peaks at $\ell\sim 1500$ and falls towards higher $\ell$.
+The power law fit for the kSZ power falls slightly across these angular scales, as shown by the black line in the right panel of the figure.
+The recovered shape is consistent with the kSZ templates from either G15 or Agora.
 Note that these power-law exponents are sensitive to the predicted CMB power in the range $1700\le \ell \le 3000$, as will be discussed in \S\ref{subsec:kszcmb}.